Obstacles to granting earnings-related daily allowance

 The unemployment fund will not pay earnings-related daily allowance for a period during which the employer has an obligation to pay wages.
 If you would be entitled to wages or compensation from your employer during your notice period, but you have given up this right either completely or you have agreed, for example, on a notice period that is shorter than the notice period required by law or agreement, you will not be paid earnings-related allowance for the period for which you would have been entitled to notice period wages or compensation for the termination of employment.

-You must keep your job search active during the deferral period because you must be available on the labour market to retain your right to earnings-related daily allowance after the deferral period.
+You must keep your jobseeking active during the period of financial compensation, such as severance pay, because you must be available on the labour market to retain your right to earnings-related daily allowance after the periodizing period of financial compensation.

 A mandatory waiting period of 45 days may be imposed if you have resigned without an acceptable reason or have caused the termination of work by your own improper actions.
 If the employment would have lasted five days or less, the mandatory waiting period is 30 days.
 If you refuse work (you have been selected) that would have lasted more than two weeks the mandatory waiting period is 45 days.
 If the employment was supposed to last two weeks at most, the mandatory waiting period is 30 days.